DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-4-ect-theory.md

 ### What should you focus on in this video?

-- What is the teacher doing in the lesson to maximise each pupil’s progress during their independent practice?
+- What is the teacher doing in the lesson to maximise each pupil's progress during their independent practice?
 - What did the teacher need to think about or prepare before the lesson in order to do this?
 - What happens when the teacher notices that a pupil is struggling?
 - What is the impact of the strategy?